Knife Collecting

 - 07Welcome to Solingen, 'City of Blades' — Ciselier CompanySolingen as the German 'City of Blades' powered by the River Wupper and its rise as a pre-eminent cutlery-producing centre

-- 08BladeForums — knife enthusiast communityBladeForums as a late-1990s online knife community with sub-forums for folders, fixed blades, custom makers and EDC; community-presence evidence
+- 08BladeForums — knife enthusiast communityBladeForums as a late-1990s online knife community with sub-forums for folders, fixed blades, custom makers and EDC; the 16 March 2003 thread often cited as an early landmark use of 'EDC'; community-presence evidence